Does your dog have a luxating patella? Not sure what that means or what you can do about it?

 - Avoid intensive exercise and activity.
 Your dog needs time to rest and recover, keep walking to a minimum, don’t allow your dog to run or jump up onto places.

-- Invest time into physiotherapy and hydrotherapy.
+- Invest time in physiotherapy and hydrotherapy.
 Exercising your dog in water will allow pressure to be taken off their joints.

 Ways to Avoid Patellar Luxation